Michael Avenatti gets trial date over alleged Nike extortion

 “I look forward to a New York jury hearing all of the relevant evidence relating to Nike,” the California lawyer wrote in an email.
 “I have complete confidence in the truth and am confident that I will be exonerated at the end of the trial.”

-Avenatti, 48, was arrested in New York in March on charges of trying to extort more than $20 million from Nike by threatening to expose what he called its improper payments to recruits for college basketball teams it sponsored.
-Nike has denied wrongdoing. [nL2N2340S7]
+Avenatti, 48, was arrested on March 25 in New York on charges of trying to extort more than $20 million from Nike by threatening to expose what he called its improper payments to recruits for college basketball teams it sponsored.
+Nike has denied wrongdoing.

 He has been separately charged in two other cases.